Colin Hall Simpson: South West Pacific

 Perhaps Simpson's most ambitious project was the laying of a submarine cable between Cape York and New Guinea.
 A cable laying ship, the SS Mernoo, was chartered, and two old cables that ran across the Bass Strait were lifted and re-laid across the Torres Strait in October 1943.
 When the land connections were completed in December 1943, it became possible to send a message all the way from Melbourne to Port Moresby.
 Simpson, who was on an inspection tour of New Guinea, was on hand for the receipt of the first message.
 In November 1944, he visited the front in the Netherlands, Belgium and France, returning to Australia via the United States and Canada.

 To man his signals units, Simpson sought to obtain some 4,000 Australian Women's Army Service (AWAS) personnel.
 Two special signal training battalions were activated to cater for them, and Simpson inspected the 2nd Signal Training Battalion (AWAS) at Ivanhoe Grammar School with Lieutenant Colonel Sybil Irving on 6 July 1942.
 By 1945, the Australian Corps of Signals numbered some 25,000 men and women.
 The large numbers of women serving in Signals units caused friction between Irving and Simpson over what degree of control he exercised over them.

-Aware that signals is usually forgotten when the signallers are doing their best work, Simpson attempted to obtain various accolades for his corps.
+Aware that signals are usually forgotten when the signallers are doing their best work, Simpson attempted to obtain various accolades for his corps.
 He held ceremonial parades through Melbourne to celebrate VE Day on 10 May 1945, and VP Day on 20 August 1945.
 He attempted to get the title "Royal" granted in recognition of its wartime service.
 This occurred on 10 November 1948.